adleroliveira/dreamjs/README.md

 { name: '' }
 ```

-It is also posible to create named Schemas and calling them when necessary
+It is also posible to create named Schemas and use them when necessary

 ```js
 dream.schema('User',{